December: What to Do in the Desert Garden

 You can still add plants to your garden this month that aren’t frost-sensitive:

-You no longer have to worry that it will be too warm for winter annuals (which prefer a night-time low of mid-50s), so you can plant some of your favorite flowers including pansies, snapdragons, alyssum, lobelia, stock, dianthus, geraniums, and petunias.
+You no longer have to worry that it will be too warm for winter annuals (which prefer a night-time low of mid-50s), so you can plant some of your favorite flowers including pansies, snapdragons, alyssum, lobelia, stock, dianthus, geraniums, petunias, and million bells.

-It’s no longer advised to plant palms, perennials, cactus and other succulents, or any plant that is cold-sensitive.
-Cold soil, short days, and occasional freezes makes it hard for these heat-loving plants to establish.
+It’s no longer advised to plant palms, perennials, cactus, and other succulents, or any plant that is cold-sensitive.
+Cold soil, short days, and occasional freezes make it hard for these heat-loving plants to establish.
 If you simply must plant these now, cover them when there’s a possibility of frost.

 Watering New Plants